phpbook-sources/http/README.md

 ### About Http

 - PHPBook Http is a lightweight and fast http PHP library to create apps and apis and provides auto documentation.
+- You can export the API schema in a POSTMAN JSON File.

 ### Composer Install